Scraping the YouTube API

 Getting Started

 All you need to get started is a Google Account and basic knowledge of making HTTP requests.
-You can also use our freemium service with the YouTube API to quickly extract data into bulk CSV files you can start using right away in Excel or your favorite spreadsheet program.
+You can also use our freemium service with the YouTube Data API V3 to quickly extract data into bulk CSV files you can start using right away in Excel or your favorite spreadsheet program.

 YouTube API Key